Actindo-AG/Documentation/Fulfillment/Operation/02_CheckShipment.md

 8. Press the **Esc** key.
   The *Item* window is closed and the *PACKAGES* tab is displayed again.

 [comment]: <> (Kein CLOSE oder CANCEL button in Items Fenster.
 Bug gemeldet am 15.02.23.
 Evtl. nicht gefixed bis neuer UI.
-Alternativ außerhalb des Fensters klicken, dann verschwindet/schließt es auch.)
+Alternativ außerhalb des Fensters klicken, dann verschwindet/schließt es auch.
+Am 17.04.
+Problem besteht.)

 9. Click the [BACK] button in the upper right corner of the *PACKAGES* sub-tab.
     The *Shipments* tab is displayed again.